Ninja Gaiden (2004 video game): Development

-In 1999, Team Ninja started work on the "Next-Generation Ninja Gaiden Project".
-The first stage of development was to create the game on the Sega NAOMI arcade system board.
-They then planned to move the project to the Dreamcast console for further development and release, but this was abandoned when Sega announced the end of Dreamcast product line in 2001.
-At this point, Tecmo decided to release Ninja Gaiden as a launch game for the Sony PlayStation 2 in the United States.
-Itagaki, however, had other plans; impressed with the software development kits for the Xbox, he pushed for Team Ninja to develop for the Microsoft console.
-The company kept silent on this change in direction, and surprised both the games industry and fans when they announced at E3 2002 that Ninja Gaiden would be released exclusively on the Xbox gaming console.
-Most fans who voted on Tecmo's poll wanted the game on the Nintendo GameCube.
+Development began in 1999 on the Sega NAOMI arcade system board.
+Tecmo planned to move the project to the Dreamcast, but this was abandoned when Sega discontinued the Dreamcast in 2001.
+Tecmo decided to release Ninja Gaiden as a launch game for the Sony PlayStation 2 in the US.
+However, Itagaki was impressed by the Xbox software development kits and pushed for Team Ninja to develop for Xbox.
+Team Ninja kept silent on this change in direction, and surprised both the games industry and fans when they announced at E3 2002 that Ninja Gaiden would be released exclusively on the Xbox.
+Most who voted on Tecmo's poll wanted the game on the Nintendo GameCube.

 Ninja Gaiden was Team Ninja's first action game.
-Its initial concept had nothing in common with the original Ninja Gaiden series that was released for the NES.
-However, for retail reasons Tecmo wanted to retain a link with the previous games, which had many adherents in the West, so Itagaki was asked to rethink his ideas to target the foreign market.
-Analyzing the earlier games, he concluded that their violence appealed to players, and included gory content, such as beheadings, in the Xbox game to retain that spirit.
+Its initial concept had nothing in common with the original Ninja Gaiden series.
+However, for retail reasons, Tecmo wanted to retain a link with the previous games, which had many fans in the West, so Itagaki was asked to target the foreign market.
+Analyzing the earlier games, he concluded that their violence appealed to players, and included gory content, such as beheadings.
 He also aimed to make his new game hard but alluring; it would challenge players on their reflexes rather than on their memories of layouts and timings.
-His team made a point of designing smoothly-flowing gameplay with high-quality animations that reacted quickly to the player's input.
+His team made a point of designing smoothly-flowing gameplay with high-quality animations that reacted quickly to input.

 Itagaki paid homage to the earlier Ninja Gaiden series by including updated versions of foes and special attacks.
-Team Ninja based their 3D computer models, from the pistols of the henchman upwards, on real world material.
-Character models were taken from studies of human anatomy, and the team hired martial artists in order to digitally capture their movement.
-Rather than import the motion captures directly into the game, however, the animators used them as templates to give a sense of realism to the game characters' exaggerated movements.
+For Ninja Gaiden Sigma, Team Ninja modeled the henchman Gamov's two pistols on identifiable real-world handguns, and had an artist study human anatomy closely so that every character's skeletal and muscle structure was accurate.
+The team hired martial artists to digitally capture their movement.
+Rather than import the motion captures directly, the animators used them as templates to give a sense of realism to the characters' exaggerated movements.
 Itagaki found it more interesting to design nonhuman creatures than human enemies.

 Release

-In 2004, Tecmo released a demo disc of Ninja Gaiden in Japan, bundled with the February 26 issue of Famitsu Xbox magazine.
-The demo let players try the first chapter of the game on two difficulty settings with a few fully upgraded weapons and ninpos.
+In Japan, a demo disc of Ninja Gaiden was bundled with the February 26, 2004, issue of Famitsu Xbox.
+It let players try the first chapter on two difficulty settings with a few fully upgraded weapons and ninpos.
 On March 2, 2004, a year later than originally planned, Tecmo released Ninja Gaiden in the United States.
-It was subsequently released in Japan, the United Kingdom, and Australia on March 11, May 14, and May 28, respectively.
+It was released in Japan on March 11 and in Europe on May 14.